sheriecarter/public-library-app/1_users_and_auth.md

 ```
 </details>

+Try using an `email_field` for some built-in client side validataions and a `password_field` to obscure the password as the user types.

+Verify that you can see the log in form.
+What error do you get when you submit?

 ### POSTing to /sessions should log a user in if the email/password combination was correct.

 Note that the form is getting submited to `POST /sessions`.
 We don't have a `sessions#create` however or a route to handle the post.